gtuzi/Vehicle-Detection/README.md

 `project_video.mp4` - the video the pipeline was tested on

+`project_video_out.mp4` - the video output of the pipeline.
+It contains the labeled output.

 `test_images` -  example images for testing pipeline on single frames

 `small_set` - small set of car & non-car images